aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ## **Create Custom Shape With Curved Corners**

-This Java code shows you how to create a custom shape with curved corners (inwards);
+This PHP code shows you how to create a custom shape with curved corners (inwards);

 ```php
   $shapeX = 20.0;